kedabaliyildirim/YM_Project/README.md

 After cloning the repo, create a virtual environment and activate it

+        python -m venv .\w2w

         .\w2w\Scripts\activate

-to install requirements
+the name is important because it is in the .gitignore file to install requirements one dependency is a bit different to use it you need to install c++ build tools after that install rust and cargo from https://rustup.rs

 use

         pip install -r requirements.txt